 Medical Certificate for Getting Married in Puerto Rico

 My fianceé, Dr. Jose Carlos Herrera, MD, is well acquainted with the medical certificate for marriages in Puerto Rico (down to the pen color you have to use on this document, literally).
 He's usually the one who helps my clients, Ana Maria's, and other officiants in our network with the medical paperwork needed for a Puerto Rico marriage license.

-He's used to destination clients.
+He's used to working with my destination couples.
 Therefore, Dr. Herrera can do the process over video conference, offer help with any labs referrals, and help if you need a quick health-related consultation.

 His preferred method of contact for Puerto Rico medical certificates is over text message or e-mail.